 At least this time, no one will be assessing the legitimacy of my relationship because of my health history or gender.
 His two closest friends are community who helped him achieve tolerance, which is as close to acceptance as could ever be hoped for him.

 I am grateful to past me for sticking it out in therapy and support groups for all the years I went regularly, and for resolving my dysphoria no later than I did.
-I’m profoundly sad, but at least getting dressed in morning, showing up as myself and doing what I can isn’t framed by my former Herculean battle with myself just to manage those basics.
+I’m profoundly sad, but at least getting dressed in morning, showing up as myself and doing what I can isn’t made worse by my former Herculean battle with myself just to manage those basics.
 My autoimmune stuff is converting this distress into fuel to set as much of my body ablaze as it can, perish the thought of the state I’d be in if there was dysphoria on top.

 I’m also grateful for my partner’s and community’s support.
 My hope for our future is the Phoenix amidst the ashes raining down on me.